 While your individual boycott of Maesa Elephant Camp and others will make a difference, you can magnify that impact by spreading the word and mobilizing with your other Green Monsters.

 If you or someone you know has witnessed the cruelty that occurs in an elephant painting show, share this article on their Tripadvisor review page to advise others not to stop by if they’re in the area.

 Let us know (in the comments sections) about other animal attractions and elephant camps that should be banned for the way they treat animals.

-When we know truth, it is our duty to share this truth.
+When we know the truth, it is our duty to share this truth.
 No animals deserve to suffer for the sake of our trivial entertainment.